 Does the establishment’s housekeeping director/manager know what he or she is doing?

-You can be more polite than that, but consider this: While cleaning is generally considered a low-education job, it involves microbiology and judicious use of pesticides and cleaning chemicals.
+You can be more polite than that, but consider this: While cleaning is generally considered a low-education job, it involves applied microbiology and judicious use of pesticides and cleaning chemicals.
 It’s not enough for a manager merely to understand these subjects; she must have the leadership skills to train and motivate a team of people to clean your potential room properly.
-So how does he get the expertise required?
+So how does he or she get the expertise required?

 A recent news exposé videotaped hotel housekeepers violating health codes.
 They were cleaning the drinking glasses with toxic window cleaner right in the room — or not really cleaning them at all.

 Answers to look for: While individually wrapped, disposable cups lack romance, they’re a pretty good bet for clean and healthy.
-Alternatively, the housekeeping staff should be able to name the employees who daily gather dirty goblets, glasses and mugs, cart them to the dishwasher and furnish the rooms with a fresh, sanitary supply.
+Alternatively, the housekeeping staff should be able to identify employees who daily gather dirty goblets, glasses and mugs, cart them to the dishwasher and furnish the rooms with a fresh, sanitary supply.

 Bonus question: Do they use triple sheeting?